ShashaAde/Domain-Network-Project/README.md

   ![Screenshot 2024-11-24 183726](https://github.com/user-attachments/assets/5f339739-7042-4dfd-97ac-abf621d0a2c2)

-  Editied the Company Policy in Portfolio.INC to change the Password Policy (under the Computer Configuration's tab) to allow the minimum characters of a password to be 12.
+  Edited the Company Policy in Portfolio.INC to change the Password Policy (under the Computer Configuration's tab) to allow the minimum characters of a password to be 12.

   ![Screenshot 2024-11-24 184844](https://github.com/user-attachments/assets/e6286fe6-8f3e-464b-bd97-924b89b24951)